jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbfundingcyclestore/write/-_configureintrinsicpropertiesfor.md

 5. If the configuration isn't approved, get a reference to the configuration it's based on which must be the latest approved configuration.

     ```
-    if (!_isApproved(_projectId, _baseFundingCycle))
+    if (!_isApproved(_projectId, _baseFundingCycle) || block.timestamp < _baseFundingCycle.start)
-      // If it hasn't been approved, set the ID to be the funding cycle it's based on,
+      // If it hasn't been approved or hasn't yet started, set the ID to be the funding cycle it's based on,
       // which carries the latest approved configuration.
       _baseFundingCycle = _getStructFor(_projectId, _baseFundingCycle.basedOn;
     ```